VikParuchuri/classified/README.md

 # Classified

 This repository will classify LLM training data by quality, similar to the phi paper.
-It can be used to identify dataset quality, or filter a dataset.
-By default, this will use gpt-3.5, but you can use gpt-4, or train your own custom classifier to score much larger datasets.
+It can be used to summarize dataset quality, filter a dataset, or train custom classifiers.

+You can classify according to multiple *lenses* (see the `app/lenses` folder for examples).
+Each lens rates the data in a different way, according to your needs.
+Currently, it supports the `learning_value` and `code_quality` objectives.
+You can easily add your own lenses to classified.

 ## Install

-You will need Python 3.9+ (ideally 3.11).
+You'll need Python 3.9+ (ideally 3.11).

 - `git clone https://github.com/VikParuchuri/classified.git`
 - `cd classified`
 - `poetry install`
-- `alembic revision --autogenerate`
-- `alembic upgrade head`
+- `alembic upgrade head` - this will make a sqlite database

+## Configure

+You can override any settings in `app/settings.py` by setting an environment variable with the same name, or creating a `local.env` file with the key.

+- You will need to set your `OPENAI_KEY`.
+- You can also configure `CHAT_MODEL` - this will change the openai model used for rating.
+It is `gpt-3.5-turbo` by default.
+The model must be able to do function calling.

+# Usage

+## Summarize data quality

+This will give you an overview of how good a dataset is on multiple axes.
+You can rate any dataset on the huggingface hub, or a local dataset file.

+Usage example:

+`python summary.py vikp/textbook_quality_programming markdown learning_value --max 10 --workers 3`

+    Lens: learning_value
+    Percentage of high quality data: 1.0
+    Raw scores: {'factual': 4.0, 'well_written': 4.3, 'specific': 3.6, 'enhances_understanding': 4.9, 'self_contained': 3.9, 'overall': 4.1}

+- You can use any dataset on huggingface hub, or a local dataset.
+Here we use `vikp/textbook_quality_programming`.
+- You will need to specify which column you want to rate (`markdown` in the example).
+- You will need to specify which rating lenses you want to run (`learning_value` in the example).
+You can comma separate multiple lenses.
+- `--max` specifies the maximum number of examples you want to rate.
+Data will be shuffled first.
+- `--workers` specifies the number of parallel workers to use.
+This will be limited by your OpenAI rate limit.
+- `--stream` will stream the dataset from the hub instead of downloading it all.

+Check the help for additional cli options.

+# Adding new lenses

+You can add new lenses in the `app/lenses` folder.
+You will need to create `system.jinja` for the system prompt, `prompt.jinja` for the main prompt, and `functions.json` to store the function call.
+Look to the existing tasks for examples.

+You can then use the lenses in any of the scripts above.